 Each entry in the event list contains the following information:

-- ISS angular size: the most important property, which determines how large will the station appear to the observer.
+- Satellite angular size: the most important property, which determines how large will the satellite appear to the observer.
 Measured in arc seconds, or 1/3600ths of a degree.
 For comparison, the angular size of the Moon or Sun is usually between 1800-1900 arc seconds.
 The planet Venus can reach more than 60 arc seconds when it's close to Earth, comparable to the ISS size in optimal conditions.
+Hubble and Tiangong are much smaller and only reach 5.5 and 10 arc seconds in optimal conditions.

-- ISS distance: this value is inversely proportional to the angular size of the station.
-In rare cases, it can be as little as 390 kilometers.
+- Satellite distance: this value is inversely proportional to the angular size of the satellite.

-- Angular separation: the apparent distance between the ISS and the center of the target object, in arc minutes, or 1/60ths of a degree.
+- Angular separation: the apparent distance between the satellite and the center of the target object, in arc minutes, or 1/60ths of a degree.

 - Azimuth: measured clockwise from north.
 90° is due east, 180° is due south and so on.